-It wasn’t the most perfect venue, but it sure did pack a lot of wrestling history!
-Here are eleven unforgettable moments that took place at Atlanta’s Omni Coliseum.
+It wasn’t a perfect venue, but it sure did pack a lot of wrestling history!
+Here are eleven shocking moments that rocked The Omni.

 History of The Omni Coliseum in Atlanta